Same-sex marriages (SSMs) & civil unions in Hawaii

 "To refuse individuals the right to marry on the basis of sexual orientation or gender is discrimination in light of our civil unions law.
 For me, this is about fairness and equality."

-John D'Amato, lawyer for the three plaintiffs, said that they will appeal the case.
+John D'Amato, lawyer for the three plaintiffs, said that they will appeal the case to the 9th U.S. Circuit Court of Appeals.
 4

 What are the chances of the appeal being successful: